mkelp/mkelp.github.io/research.md

 <figure>
 <img src="/assets/img/EJsensors2.jpg" alt="sensors fig">
-<figcaption><b>PM<sub>2.5</sub> locations for St. Louis and Houston.</b> Distribution of sensor locations identified as optimal by the  multiresolution dynamic mode decomposition (mrDMD) algorithm, and those identified as optimal and equitable by the cost-constrained mrDMD (mrDMDcc) using race and income metrics.
-All sensor locations are gridded onto a 1 km x 1 km grid.
-Dots represent sensor locations with the shading representing the proportion of nonwhite (left and center columns) or low-income households (right column) in that grid box.
-Dots outlined in red indicate areas with historic environmental justice issues mentioned in the main text – for example Granite City, IL, and East St. Louis, IL, for the race optimized mrDMDcc case.
+<figcaption> Distribution of PM<sub>2.5</sub> sensor locations in St. Louis and Houston identified as optimal by the  multiresolution dynamic mode decomposition (mrDMD) algorithm, and those identified as optimal and equitable by the cost-constrained mrDMD (mrDMDcc) using race and income metrics (Kelp et al., 2023).
 </figcaption>
 </figure>